 Since no Director was awarded remuneration, etc. of 100 million yen or more in total, individual remuneration amounts are not disclosed.
 The total amounts of remuneration for Directors and Corporate Auditors are disclosed, respectively.
-The specifics of the distribution to the recipients under the incentive plan using the below-described Trusted FMV Stock Option is determined by the Evaluation Committee, which comprises the Representative Director, the person responsible for the HR-related organization and the finance-related organization, and at least two independent Outside Directors, in accordance with the Share Delivery Guidelines.
+The specifics of the distribution to the recipients under the incentive plan using the below-described Trusted FMV Stock Option is determined by the Evaluation Committee, which comprises the Representative Director, the person responsible for the HR-related organization and the finance-related organization, and at least two independent Outside Directors, in accordance with the Share Delivery Guidelines and evaluation results deliberated on by the Nomination and Remuneration Committee.